 What is Prostate Cancer?

-Prostate cancer is a malignancy of the prostate gland, a structure that rests below the bladder in the male urinary tract.
+Prostate cancer is tumor growth within the prostate gland, a structure that rests below the bladder in the male urinary tract.
 Patients are often asymptomatic early in the disease but may eventually develop urinary symptoms such as urinary frequency, trouble passing urine, and blood urine the urine.
-The cancer often spreads to the spine; therefore, patients can develop back pain as well.
-Risk factors for the cancer include advanced age, family history, and black race.
+Prostate cancer often spreads to the spine; therefore, patients can develop back pain as well.
+Risk factors for prostate cancer include advanced age, a family history of prostate cancer, and African ancestry.

-Most patients with prostate cancer do not die from the cancer itself – rather most individuals die of other causes and happen to have coexisting prostate cancer.
+Prostate cancer tends to occur later in life and progresses slowly.
+Most individuals with prostate cancer do not die from cancer itself, but from other medical conditions or natural causes.
 The United States Preventative Task Force does not recommend for or against prostate cancer screening and suggests that the decision be based on a discussion between the doctor and patient.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:

 Prostate cancer is a malignancy of the prostate gland.
 In general, cancer is considered a problem with uncontrolled cell division.
 Cancer cells do not respond to normal regulatory signals that slow or stop cellular division in healthy cells and tissues.
-Uncontrolled cellular expansion can eventually result in metastatic disease – spread of the cancer to other tissues and organs.
-In fact, prostate cancer tends to initially spread to regional lymph nodes followed by the spine.
+Uncontrolled cellular expansion can eventually result in metastatic disease – spread of the cancerous cells to other tissues and organs.
+Prostate cancer tends to initially spread to regional lymph nodes followed by the spine.

 - Urinary frequency (polyuria)